sailpoint-oss/golang-sdk/api_v3/docs/CertificationCampaignFiltersAPI.md

 [[Back to README]](../README.md)

-## GetCampaignFilterById
+## Get Campaign Filter by ID

 > []CampaignFilterDetails GetCampaignFilterById(ctx, filterId).Execute()

-Get Campaign Filter by ID
+Retrieves information for an existing campaign filter using the filter's ID.

 ### Example